 We put down a piece of composite board, new tapered edge, 1 ply of Gafglas#75 and ran 3 1/2” screws and plates though it.
 Next was a layer of Ruberoid Torch Smooth and then Ruberoid Torch Granule.
 We doubled-up to get flush with the old roof and avoid ponding at the bottom of the valley.
 Ran the rubber up the valley, nailed down the valley metal and stripped it; then put the tile roof back together with some foam and mortar and we were done, right?
 Wrong!
 We installed a 1-way vent as there had to be some trapped moisture.

 Also, the tile roof and flat roof were both almost 20 years-old, so while the tile roof could last at least another 10 years, the flat roof’s days were numbered without some serious maintenance.
+Otherwise a roof repair didn’t make much sense.
 There was some moderate ponding so we applied 2 coats of Somay 814 Rubber solvent-based roof coating and re-enforced the seams with 3” fabric.
-Done!